fieldtrip/website/example/source/coregistration_quality_control.md

     - /example/coregistration_quality_control/
 ---

-# Check the quality of the anatomical coregistration

 The following code makes a number of figures that can be used as quality control for the procedure to coregister the MRI with the MEG.

 {% include markup/red %}